Gibson J-45 Banner Flat Top Acoustic Guitar (1943)

 This guitar is in excellent playing condition, showing far less play wear than many.
 Overall the finish shows some typical checking, but nothing too heavy.
 There are small dings, scrapes and dents but no really large areas worn away.
 The top especially is unusually free of the common pick marks and scrapes, showing only a some small random dings and dents; even the sound hole rim has only minimal wear.
 The back and sides are generally in similar condition, with some scrapes into the lacquer and the only loss to the wood on the upper side where the player's arm crosses the body.

 The back of the neck shows wear down to the wood up to the 5th fret area (conveniently displaying the lighter maple) with a few feelable dings in the first couple of positions, but less of the common capo wear than many.
-The fingerboard was removed and reseated some time ago, probably to repair the truss rod.
-The construction around the nut confirms guitar definitely came with a rod from the factory, but it may have failed and been replaced later on.
-The fingerboard has also been neatly trued and regretted with period correct wire; the nut remains original.
+The fingerboard appears to have been correctly replaced some time ago; the construction around the nut confirms guitar definitely came with a truss rod from the factory, but it may have failed and been replaced later on.
+The nut remains original.
 Everything functions properly, the cosmetic work including some very light overspray along the neck edge that is well done.

 The guitar has also had the neck re-set, and the heel shows some cosmetic patching from the procedure with a small black plastic heel cap added.
 The neck set itself is otherwise very well done, with a good angle and sone light touch up to the heel, including an old filled strap button hole.
 The wartime tuners are still intact with the original buttons and showing some corrosion to the metal.
 There are twin tiny pinprick screw holes filles on the upper side of the headstock and on the lower X brace, visible through the soundhole; we wonder if some sort of tuner was once lightly screwed in those spots.